 - Preheat oven to 375

-- Bake potatoes for about 60 minutes or until soft.
+- Bake potatoes on the bottom rack for about 30 minutes or until soft.

 - Add potatoes and all other ingredient to a large bowl.